Kamaleshwaran-Valarmathi/FlashCards/README.md

 # FlashCards
-Minimalistic Flashcard Web Application

-# Flashcard Web Application

-A clean, minimalistic flashcard web application optimized for mobile devices (iOS and Android) for language learning and study purposes.
+A clean, minimalistic flashcard web application for language learning and study purposes.

 ## Features